 In contrast, my guinea pigs cannot stand brussel sprouts (can’t say I blame them, to be honest!) and simply refuse to even go near this veggie.

-Every cavy is different, so offer yours a variety of guinea pigs foods to see what they like the most.
+Every cavy is different, so offer yours a variety of foods to see what your guinea pigs like the most.